POLICY ON DEPOSITORS’ RIGHT

 While various deposit products offered by the Bank are assigned different names, the deposit products can be categorized broadly into the following types:-

-a) "Savings deposits" means a form of demand deposit which is subject to restrictions as to the number of withdrawals as also the amounts of withdrawals permitted by the Bank during any specific period.
+a) "Savings deposits (SB)" means a form of demand deposit which is subject to restrictions as to the number of withdrawals as also the amounts of withdrawals permitted by the Bank during any specific period.

-c) "Current Account" means a form of demand deposit wherefrom withdrawals are allowed any number of times depending upon the balance in the account or up to a particular agreed amount and will also include other deposit accounts which are neither Savings Deposit nor Term Deposit.
+c) "Current Account (CA)" means a form of demand deposit wherefrom withdrawals are allowed any number of times depending upon the balance in the account or up to a particular agreed amount and will also include other deposit accounts which are neither Savings Deposit nor Term Deposit.

-II) "Term deposits" means a deposit received by the Bank for a fixed period withdrawable only after the expiry of the fixed period and includes deposits such as Recurring Deposits/ Flexi Deposits, Term Deposits / Special Term Deposits etc.
+B) "Term deposits" means a deposit received by the Bank for a fixed period withdrawable only after the expiry of the fixed period and includes deposits such as Recurring Deposits/ Flexi Deposits, Term Deposits (TDR)/ Special Term Deposits (STDR) etc.

 Account Opening and Operation of Deposit Accounts :

 A) The Bank before opening any deposit account will carry out due diligence as required under "Know Your Customer" (KYC) guidelines issued by RBI and or such other norms or procedures adopted by the Bank.
 The status of KYC in accounts will be updated periodically depending upon the Risk Category of customers.
 For financial inclusion, Bank opens Basic Savings Bank Deposit accounts which have certain restrictions.
 Savings Bank accounts opened on the basis of simplified KYC norms are named as Small Accounts.
 Small Accounts initially remain operational for a period of twelve months.
 Thereafter, it can be extended for a further period of 12 months, if the account holders provide an evidence of having applied for any of the officially valid documents for KYC/ Anti Money Laundering (AML).